Foel Lus (SH 732 761)

-There has been a Significant Name Change to a hill that is listed in the Y Pedwarau – The 400m Hills of Wales, with the summit height and its location determined by a Leica 530 survey conducted by John Barnard, Graham Jackson and Myrddyn Phillips on the 26th February 2009, and the bwlch height and its location, the drop and status of the hill confirmed by LIDAR analysis conducted by Aled Williams.
+There has been a Significant Height Revision to a hill that is listed in the Y Trichant – The 300m Hills of Wales, with the summit height, bwlch height and their locations, the drop and status of the hill confirmed by LIDAR analysis conducted by Myrddyn Phillips.

-The hill is adjoined to the Hirddywel group of hills, which are situated in the north-eastern part of Mid and West Wales (Region B, Sub-Region B1), and it is positioned with the A470 road and the Afon Gwy (River Wye) to its west and the B4518 road to its east, and has the town of Llanidloes towards the north and the town of Rhaeadr Gwy (Rhayader) towards the south-east.
+The name the hill is listed by is Foel Lus and it is adjoined to the Carneddau group of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it is positioned with the A55 road to its north-west, and has the town of Penmaen-mawr towards the west and the town of Conwy towards the east north-east.

 |Extract from the Ordnance Survey 1:25,000 Explorer map|

 However, it was not until LIDAR became available that the details for this hill could be accurately re-assessed.
 The LIDAR (Light Detection & Ranging) technique produced highly accurate height data that is now freely available for much of England and Wales.

 The summit height produced by LIDAR analysis in comparison to the previously listed summit height comes within the parameters of the Significant Height Revisions used within this page heading, these parameters are: